An Overall View of MS-DOS Commands - Qiling

 SHUTDOWN Command: The shutdown command is used to shuts down the Window.

-From what we have mentioned above, we can know that MS-DOS is a non-graphical command line operating system.
-It originated from 86-DOS, which is built by IBM-compatible computers.
-It runs mainly on personal computers that are produced by companies such as Compaq, IBM, and HP.
-Remember these MS-DOS commands we have shown you and type them into your PC; you will find it much easier to make some instructions.
+MS-DOS is a non-graphical command line operating system that originated from 86-DOS, built for IBM-compatible computers.
+It primarily runs on personal computers from companies like Compaq, IBM, and HP.
+Familiarizing yourself with the MS-DOS commands we've shown you will make it easier to create instructions and interact with your PC.